gbmhunter/blog/content/electronics/circuit-design/capacitive-sensing/capacitor-encoder-design/index.md

 The following image shows the individual waveforms for each CDC channel on both the N and N-1 tracks (for use with an absolute algorithm).

-{{< img src="cap-encoder-individual-cdc-waveform-graphs-for-both-tracks.jpg" caption="The individual waveforms for each CDC channel on both the N and N-1 tracks (for use with an absolute algorithm)."  width="800px" >}}
+{{% figure src="cap-encoder-individual-cdc-waveform-graphs-for-both-tracks.jpg" caption="The individual waveforms for each CDC channel on both the N and N-1 tracks (for use with an absolute algorithm)."  width="800px" %}}

 The following image shows the grouped waveforms (all 6 channels) for both the N and N-1 tracks (for use with an absolute algorithm).

-{{< img src="cap-encoder-grouped-cdc-waveform-graphs-for-both-tracks.jpg" caption="The grouped waveforms (all 6 channels) for both the N and N-1 tracks (for use with an absolute algorithm)."  width="800px" >}}
+{{% figure src="cap-encoder-grouped-cdc-waveform-graphs-for-both-tracks.jpg" caption="The grouped waveforms (all 6 channels) for both the N and N-1 tracks (for use with an absolute algorithm)."  width="800px" %}}

 What makes the signal processing difficult is that the channels of CDC values can have different offset's.
 The graph below shows this (notice the light green channel which has a much higher offset than all the others.

-{{< img src="cdc-vs-time-graph-showing-different-offsets-of-each-channel.jpg" caption="CDC values vs. time graph showing the different offsets each channel can have."  width="800px" >}}
+{{% figure src="cdc-vs-time-graph-showing-different-offsets-of-each-channel.jpg" caption="CDC values vs. time graph showing the different offsets each channel can have."  width="800px" %}}

 ## Firmware And Algorithm